-Each student living in campus housing at East Central Community College must sign a housing contract and is subject to removal from campus housing if the contract is broken.
-Students will be asked to note any damages in their room on the back of the contract.
-Anything that needs immediate attention should be turned in to Housing officer on a separate piece of paper.
-(Example would be door or window locks.)
+Each student living in campus housing at East Central Community College agree to abide by college housing policies and rules.
+Students will be asked to note any damages in their room upon moving into the residence hall.
+Anything that needs immediate attention should be turned in to the Director of Housing office on a separate piece of paper, e.g., a broken door or window lock.

 - \ The cost for a replacement key will be \$10.00. - \\ Residents are responsible for damages to their rooms.
 Students will be charged for any damages or for any missing furniture.
-Students are asked to do a thorough inspection and note any damaged, broken, or missing items on the back of the contract. - \\\ If students fail to complete and turn in the contract, they are liable for any damages that may have been in their room previously.
+Students are asked to do a thorough inspection and note any damaged, broken, or missing items upon moving into their room. - \\\ If students fail to inventory damages upon moving in, they are liable for any damages that may have been in their room previously.